 It is now important to explain how to deal with the pressure field, since it is involved in the computation of the components of the velocity field (2.26) and (2.21).
 Indeed the pressure difference represents the natural driving force for velocity field changes.
-By looking at the nondimensional Navier-Stokes system of equations (2.14), one can observe that the Continuity equation has not still been explicitely discretized.
-By applying a Central-Space scheme -as for the momentum equations and the transport equations-, continuity equation can be discretized as:
+By looking at the nondimensional Navier-Stokes system of equations (2.14), one can observe that the Continuity equation has not still where the Control Volume for continuity equation (2.38) is shown in the following Fig.(14):